kjaymiller/kjaymiller/content/mortems-you-should-do-them.md

-title: Mortems: You Should Do Those
+---
 date: 25 Mar 2021 08:40
 tags: productivity
+title: 'Mortems: You Should Do Those'
+---

 Inspired by an app idea I had a couple years ago.